Welcome to the Illinois Green Party!

-Join the Focus List: The ILGP Focus listserv is a Yahoo group used for general interest discussion among ILGP members.
-It often serves as an organizing hub for members' activism and political discussion.
-Submit a request to join, and the moderators will check your name/email against your ILGP registration and get you added to the listserv.
+Join Basecamp: Basecamp is a communication and collaboration tool used for general interest discussion and for project management among ILGP members.
+It is an organizing hub for members’ activism and political discussion.
+Submit a request to join.

 Join a Committee: Committees are the working groups that manage most of the day-to-day operations of the ILGP.
-Each Committee has a Yahoo or Google group that it uses as its primary listserv, and many schedule teleconferences or other meetings as well.
+Each Committee collaborates on Basecamp, or by teleconference or by e-mail.
+Committee members decide on what works for them.
 Committees are one of the best ways to get involved in an immediate, tangible way.

 Sign up to Volunteer: If you haven’t already, fill out the webform at our ILGP Volunteer page to let us know any ways in which you’re willing to help out.
 Volunteers are especially important during campaign seasons!

 The ILGP is a political party governed by Illinois election laws, but it is also a grassroots membership organization.
-The membership organization is governed by the ILGP Bylaws, which can be found here: http://www.ilgp.org/about/bylaws/.
+The membership organization is governed by the ILGP Bylaws.

 The Coordinating Committee is a guiding body made up of ILGP Coordinators, who meet monthly.
 Anyone who has been an ILGP Member for at least one year can be a Coordinator.
 At the local level, the ILGP has affiliated Chapters in many areas, and the Chapter Members have autonomy to make decisions on local matters, including the endorsement of candidates for the ILGP ballot line.